sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/30.png)

-The compatibility Templates are now also presented as a joined view (tab 'App Templates', sub tab 'Compatibility Templates').
+The compatibility Templates are now also presented as a joined view (tab "App Templates", sub tab "Compatibility Templates").

 ## User Accounts

 ![](../Media/Migration/31.png)

-Last but not least the ability to restrict a box to selected users, has been moved to the sub tab 'Users' of the tab 'Advanced Options'.
+Last but not least, the ability to restrict a box to selected users has been moved to the sub tab "Users" of the tab "Advanced Options".

 ## About Dialog

 ![](../Media/Migration/32.png)

-And finally we have the about dialog.
+And finally, we have the About dialog.

-As is apparent Sandboxie-Plus has much more additional options not shown here, as this guide is only meant to facilitate the migration from Sandboxie Classic to Sandboxie Plus.
+As is apparent, Sandboxie-Plus has much more additional options not shown here, as this guide is only meant to facilitate the migration from Sandboxie Classic to Sandboxie Plus.